josephadeabah/josephadeabah/README.md

 # About Me
+Hi, I'm Joseph 👋🏾
+A software engineer who is passionate about creating technology to elevate people, and building community.
+I enjoy working with ReactJS, (JavaScript, APIs + Markup).
+I build the software interface you see on your computer screen.

 ![Example screenshot](https://pbs.twimg.com/profile_banners/2289852416/1574342990/1080x360)

 # Project Names and Live Demos
 > Keep an eye on the project I'm working on collaboratively.
-Shall be listing them here with live demos
+Shall be listing some here with live demos
 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents